 Platter for Four at Three Broomsticks

-Notice how much is it?
-Yes, if the all the grease from the meat on this platter doesn’t kill you, the price probably will.
+Notice how many food there is on this platter?
+Yes, if all the grease from the meat doesn’t kill you, the price probably will.

 For drinks they don’t just offer regular water, they serve Gilly water.
 But before you get too excited, nope this one doesn’t have a love potion; it’s just a regular bottled water with a Gilly water label.